EU-Alert

-EU-Alert is the generic term for the European Public Warning Service based upon Cell Broadcast technology.

-EU-Alert is compatible with Wireless Emergency Alerts (WEA) formerly known as the Commercial Mobile Alert System (CMAS) standard as used in the United States.
-Since 2012, and by default, mobile phone OSes like Android, iOS, and Windows support EU-Alert/WEA/CMAS via Cell Broadcast for public warning messages.
+EU-Alert is a Public Warning System designed to disseminate emergency alerts to mobile phones based on Cell Broadcast technology, as defined by ETSI standards.
+National authorities are able to disseminate emergency alerts and warning messages through the system.
+EU-Alert is a standard designed for interoperability and national implementation may vary.
+The standards are based on NL-Alert from the Netherlands, which first became operational in 2012.

 EU-Alert standard

 The EU-Alert standard (TS 102 900 V1.3.1) as defined by ETSI is the European Public Warning Service using the Cell Broadcast Service as a means of delivering public warning messages to the general public.
+Cell Broadcast is not affected by traffic load; therefore, it is very suitable during a disaster when load spikes of data, SMS and voice calls usage (mass call events) tend to significantly congest mobile networks, as multiple events have shown.

-Specific countries using the EU-Alert service are identified by replacing the letters EU with the Country Identification letters in ISO 3166-1 :
+Specific countries using the EU-Alert service are identified by replacing the letters EU with the Country Identification letters in ISO 3166-1 (e.g. NL-Alert), although some countries have their own names for alerting systems.